-The basic rule is easy to state: Every person is entitled to a copy of their medical records.
-If you are thinking of bringing a personal injury case then you need a copy of your medical records to show your lawyer and to document your injury.
-If you want to get a second opinion or consult with another doctor you need your medical records.
+The basic rule is easy to state: Every person is entitled to a copy of their own medical records.
+If you want to get a second opinion or consult with another doctor you need a copy of your medical records.
+If you are thinking of bringing a personal injury lawsuit then you need a copy of your medical records to show your lawyer.

-When you hire an attorney to bring a personal injury case on your behalf the first thing that attorney does is try to gather all of your medical records.
+When you hire an attorney to bring a personal injury case on your behalf the first thing that attorney needs to do is gather all of your medical records.
 The attorney does this by having you sign HIPAA forms and then sending the forms to the various medical providers.
-When a medical provider gets such a request from an attorney often the medical provider gets concerned that the attorney may be looking into bringing a medical malpractice lawsuit.
+When a medical provider gets such a request from an attorney, rather than from the patient, the medical provider may get concerned that the attorney is looking into bringing a medical malpractice lawsuit.

 There are Federal laws as well as laws in every State that deal with medical records.
 The HIPAA Privacy Rule (45 CFR Parts 160 and 164) provides the first comprehensive Federal protection for the privacy of health and mental health information.
 Basically, a covered entity must provide individuals (or their personal representatives) with access to their own medical records.
 There are both civil and criminal penalties that can be imposed for the failure to provide the medical records.
-Unfortunately, the reality is that very little is done to a medical provider that refuses or delays in providing records.
+Unfortunately, the in my experience very little is done to a medical provider that refuses or delays in providing records.

 In New York State Section 18 of the Public Health Law applies to records maintained by health care facilities licensed by the Department of Health.
 These include hospitals, home care facilities, hospices, health maintenance organizations and shared health facilities.
 Its provisions also apply to health care practitioners, including physicians, physician assistants, specialist assistants, audiologists, chiropractors, dentists, dental hygienists, midwives, occupational therapists, optometrists, ophthalmic dispensers, physical therapists, physical therapist assistants, nurses, podiatrists, psychologists, social workers and speech pathologists.
 The law describes such facilities and practitioners as "providers."